VL-IT-Service/xiangqi/README.md

-# xiangqi
+## xiangqi
-Xinagqi China Chess JAVA Data Model
+#Xinagqi China Chess in JAVA with Object-Oriented Data Model

 for rules refer to https://en.wikipedia.org/wiki/Xiangqi

-based on Hausaufgabenblatt 2 Abgabe: 25.02.2022

 Board is represented similar to FEN (Forsyth-Edwards-Notation) String